Arkounay/ux-collection/README.md

 ### Note about File inputs

 If your collection contains File inputs, depending on how you use FileType (e.g if you use a collection of VichUploaderBundle), you might have issues when adding/removing/moving items related to how positionning work.
-Use the `position_selector` option to fix this.
+Use either the `position_selector` option to fix this, or disable sorting by setting `allow_drag_and_drop` and `display_sort_buttons` to `false`: this way the form name will not change.

 ### EasyAdmin integration